nehalsoni23/Model-Predictive-Control/WRITE-UP.md

 **Polynomial Fitting and MPC Preprocessing**

 The waypoints shown in yellow trajectory are first transformed into vehicle coordinate system first.
 The waypoints are obtained by shifting the origin to the current position of the vehicle and then fitted in third order polynomial.
-This transformation can be found in main.cpp (107 - 114);
+This transformation can be found in main.cpp (107 - 114).

-    `state << 0, 0, 0, v, cte, epsi;`
+    state << 0, 0, 0, v, cte, epsi;

 The initial position of the car and heading direction are always zero in vehicle coordinate system.
 Hence, the state of the car in this system is as shown above initially.